-All services in the waiver, except for institutional respite and extra prescription medications are submitted to Medicaid Management Information System (MMIS) for payment using the Phoenix system.
+All services in the waiver, except for institutional respite and extra prescription medications are submitted to Medicaid Management Information System (MMIS) for payment using the Care Call system.
 Service documented by the provider is compared against the service authorizations on file for that participant.
 Service authorizations include the type of service, the authorized provider, the amount or units of service authorized, the procedure code to bill and the timeframe in which the service must be provided.
 Claims must meet all applicable criteria to be submitted to MMIS for payment at which time the billing code determines the rate of reimbursement.
-Case managers review service delivery with participants on a monthly basis and check to see that claims are appropriate.
+Nurses review service delivery with participants on a monthly basis and check to see that claims are appropriate.

 Each and every component of the SCDHHS's quality assurance activities requires corrective action to address negative findings.
-SCDHHS Central Office has a QA Task Force committee to review all data accumulated through supervisory reviews, timeliness reports, case reviews, participant satisfaction surveys, administrative reviews, Phoenix system reports, provider compliance reviews, participant complaint log reports, Adult Protective Services reports, and other QA activities.
+SCDHHS Central Office has a QA Task Force to review all data accumulated through supervisory reviews, timeliness reports, case reviews, participant satisfaction surveys, administrative reviews, care call system reports, provider compliance reviews, participant complaint log reports, Adult Protective Services reports, and other QA activities.
 These data are analyzed to identify training needs, areas requiring policy clarification and to determine area office strengths.
-The QA Task Force committee consists of members from various SCDHHS divisions.
+The QA Task Force consists of approximately 12 staff.
 These task force members meet bi-monthly throughout the year to identify and pursue action plans for making improvements in the waiver program as well as in the quality management framework and strategy.